 An effective annual rate is a return earned or paid on the investment, loan, or other financial product over time.
 EAR’s other synonyms are the effective yield or net yield, effective interest rate or net rate of return, or annual equivalent rate.
 The effective annual rate differs from the stated annual percentage rate (nominal rate); because of the interest compounding for a year or for some annual time frame.
 It helps compare the different financial products having different compounding periods (weekly, monthly, quarterly, and yearly).

-In the normal course of business and as per the standard practice, only the nominal interest rates are given.
+Only the nominal interest rates are given in the normal course of business as per the standard practice.
 And not the effective or net rate of return.
 Normally, the interest is given as the nominal or stated annual interest rate.
-However, the interest compounding happens several times a year, the actual interest earned on the investment, or the actual expense in case of loan is higher than the nominal rate.
+However, the interest compounding happens several times a year, and the actual interest earned on the investment or the actual expense in the case of a loan is higher than the nominal rate.
 This higher rate is called the effective annual rate.

 Effective Annual Rate and its Importance

-The effective annual rate helps to compare the exact cost or rate of return for the various financial products or options available to one, but have varying compounding frequencies.
-For example, it compares the two investments, one paying the 11% compounded annually, and the second pays the 11.2% compounded semi-annually.
-With an effective annual rate, the investors, banks, financial institutions, and the business owners can determine which investment will earn more or will cost more annually.
-It makes their task of choosing and comparison easier amongst the various investment options.
+The effective annual rate helps to compare the exact cost or rate of return for the various financial products or options available to one but has varying compounding frequencies.
+For example, it compares the two investments, one paying the 11% compounded annually and the second paying the 11.2% compounded semi-annually.
+With an effective annual rate, the investors, banks, financial institutions, and business owners can determine which investment will earn more or will cost more annually.
+It makes their task of choosing and comparing easier amongst the various investment options.